robertmuth/Cwerg/Docs/macros.md

 * lazy evaluation as needed for logging, etc
 * printf like functionality

-Ultimately a macro system with the following properties was added to Cwerg:
+As a compromise a fairly restricted macro system with the following properties was added:

-* macros and their invocation are represented in the ASTs
-* only a small number of additional AST node are related to macros (< 10) (several other AST nodes like `for` and `while` could be replaced by macros)
+* only a small number (< 10) of additional AST nodes where introduced to support macros.
+* several other AST nodes like `for` and `while` could be replaced by macros and were removed.
+* macros and their invocation are represented in the ASTs so the existing parser could be used almost unchanged
+* macros expansion occurs before types resolution and partial evaluation so these and later phases of the compiler do not need to change
+* since partial evaluation follow macro expansion #if style conditional compilation is NOT available
 * macro definitions can only occur at the module level
 * macro invocations can only occur inside function bodies
-* the expansion of macros occurs early on before most symbols or types have been resolved.
-* it is possible to write hygenic macros by allowing the creation of per macro invocation unique symbols
+* hygenic macros are supported by allowing the creation of per macro invocation unique symbols
 * macros can invoke other macros, exapansion happens "outside-in".

 ### Macro Definition